Robot-printer/ROV-project/Documents/Software Documentation/Software List & Explainer.md

 ## Main

-The main program running on the Raspberry Pi is where calls to all the other functions will be, along with global variables and the "import" keywords for all the other python scripts that the RasPi will need access to.
+The main program running on the Raspberry Pi is where calls to all the other functions are, along with global variables and the "import" keywords for all the other python scripts that the RasPi will need access to.
 In order for the "import" keyword to find the script, it needs to be located in a directory listed in the "import path" of the